Updated September 2021

 As far as speed and performance go, Elasticsearch and Solr are often comparable, but that can change depending on your specific use case.
 Both technologies also have a large community of contributors and several options for expert support from companies like Dattell.

-If you have experience with Solr, need advanced options for full-text searches, or are an open source purist, then Solr might be the right choice for you.
+If you have experience with Solr, need advanced options for full-text searches, want to offer your product as a managed service, or are an open source purist, then Solr might be the right choice for you.
 Otherwise, there are several reasons we suggest Elasticsearch in most cases.
 Elasticsearch is currently the most popular database of its kind, and it has up-to-date and thorough documentation.
 Elasticsearch’s user friendly API adds to its popularity with developers, and its horizontal scaling capabilities make it a solution that can grow with your company.

 Solr is intended for enterprise-directed text searches requiring information retrieval and/or analytics.
 It is popular for its full-text search and rich document handling (e.g. PDF and Word docs) using the Apache Tika library.
 Full-text searches are distinguished from metadata or partial text searches (e.g. titles, abstracts, etc.).
 Solr has a greater scope of features for full-text search at the moment.
 However, Elasticsearch is actively improving its full-text search features.